This is the multi-page printable view of this section. Click here to print.

 CacheStore(DBaaS)

-- 2nd Generation Server Type added
+- 2nd Generation Server Type Add

-- Backup notification feature provided
+- Backup Notification Feature provided

-- Samsung Cloud Platform common feature changes
+- Samsung Cloud Platform Common Feature Changes

-- Changed the service name to CacheStore(DBaaS).
+- Change the service name to CacheStore(DBaaS).

-- Released Redis(DBaaS) service that allows easy creation and management of Redis OSS in a web environment.
+- A Redis (DBaaS) service that enables easy creation and management of Redis OSS in a web environment has been launched.